 Additionally, some providers may ask you to go through extra medical screenings or tests before reinstatement, which again creates more delay and cost on your end.

 As a result, in case of a medical emergency, you need to make upfront payments at your preferred network hospitals.
-Also, other benefits like preventive health check-ups, and cover for outpatient care will cease.
+In addition, other benefits like preventive health check-ups and cover for outpatient care will cease.

 In case your health insurance plan expires, you also lose your accumulated no-claim bonus for all the previous years of not filing claims.